DianZhang/missfish/README.md

 ## Dataset:
-Due to the limited space on Github, the subset annotated videos (45 videos, ~3G) are hosted on Google Drive [link] (https://drive.google.com/file/d/1SnWTu-3tgarfKXuq4vHjcjJZvHDUfi78/view?usp=sharing).
+Due to the limited space on Github, the subset annotated videos (45 videos, ~3G) are hosted on Google Drive [link](https://drive.google.com/file/d/1SnWTu-3tgarfKXuq4vHjcjJZvHDUfi78/view?usp=sharing).

 Annotations are in [data/annotations](data/annotations) folder, currently the annotation is in MaskRCNN format.